For video games, February is the new November

 “Horizon,” a PlayStation tentpole, was delayed out of the end of 2021 earlier this year.
 So was “The Witch Queen,” the latest and possibly biggest expansion to “Destiny 2.”
 Delayed more times than anyone can count at this point, “Dying Light 2,” the sequel to 2015′s surprise action-horror hit about smacking zombies with (frequently electrified) garbage, is slated for a Feb.
 4 release.
-And while “Saints Row,” a reboot of a beloved open-world series in the vein of “Grand Theft Auto,” hasn’t been delayed (yet), a month it normally would have had to itself suddenly has that game rubbing shoulders with a cadre of gaming’s coolest kids.
+And while “Saints Row,” a reboot of a beloved open-world series in the vein of “Grand Theft Auto,” hasn’t been delayed (yet), a month that it normally would have had to itself suddenly has that game rubbing shoulders with a cadre of gaming’s coolest kids.

-The post-holiday months of January and February have normally been two of the calendar’s quietest months in terms of game releases.
+The post-holiday months of January and February have normally been two of the calendar’s quietest periods in terms of game releases.
 In fact, much of the games development world takes time off following the usual whirlwind end of the year, when publishers saturate the market with new games, seeking to capitalize on holiday season spending.
 That has made the months ripe for counterprogramming, with other games able to stand out amid less competition.
 That doesn’t figure to be the case in February 2022.

 Widen the net to the waning weeks of January 2022, and the boatload of game releases becomes even more titanic.
-Within the final 11 days of that month, “Rainbow Six Extraction” — a co-op spinoff of Ubisoft’s massively popular multiplayer shooter — and long-awaited series shake-up “Pokémon Legends: Arceus” both drop.
+Within the final 11 days of that month, “Rainbow Six Extraction” — a co-op spin-off of Ubisoft’s massively popular multiplayer shooter — and long-awaited series shake-up “Pokémon Legends: Arceus” both drop.

 That’s a lot of high-profile game releases sandwiched together, and that’s to say nothing of numerous lesser-known games that will also come out in January and February.
-If you compare that spread to what we’re getting in the two holiday months preceding early 2022, it’s an almost-even score in terms of sheer major game quantity.
-“Call of Duty: Vanguard,” “Shin Megami Tensei V,” “Battlefield 2042,” “Final Fantasy XIV: Endwalker,” and “Halo Infinite” highlight the holiday release schedule.
+If you compare that spread to what we’re getting in the two holiday months preceding early 2022, it’s almost an even score in terms of sheer major game quantity.
+“Call of Duty: Vanguard,” “Shin Megami Tensei V,” “Battlefield 2042,” “Final Fantasy XIV: Endwalker” and “Halo Infinite” highlight the holiday release schedule this year.

-This shift away from the typical October-December release window is not as sudden as it seems.
+This shift away from the typical October through December release window is not as sudden as it seems.
 Where once games were perceived as toys for children, making them the perfect Christmas gift, the average age range of gamers is now 35-44 years old according to the Entertainment Software Association (ESA), a body that represents the video game industry.
 In recent years, an increasing number of big games have moved to the first part of the new year to either maximize development time or to avoid getting crushed by the clockwork footfalls of annual behemoths like “Call of Duty,” which traditionally release during the holiday season.
 Once considered risky, it’s now become something at which observers barely bat an eyelash.

-Michael Pachter, a video game industry research analyst for Wedbush Securities, says there’s increased incentive for publishers to delay in the name of polish after last year’s hotly anticipated “Cyberpunk 2077” emerged from the oven so half-baked Sony pulled it from the PlayStation store and game creator CD Projekt Red endured a months-long PR fiasco.
+Michael Pachter, a video game industry research analyst for Wedbush Securities, says there’s increased incentive for publishers to delay in the name of polish after last year’s hotly anticipated “Cyberpunk 2077” emerged from the oven so half-baked that Sony pulled it from the PlayStation store and game creator CD Projekt Red endured a months-long PR fiasco.

 Pachter added, however, that non-holiday major releases are far from a new thing, pointing to the February and March launches of Ubisoft anchors like 2018′s “Far Cry 5″ and 2019′s “Far Cry New Dawn” as examples.

 Evidence suggests this can be a winning strategy.
 One of 2021′s biggest surprise hits, Viking survival game “Valheim,” came out at the beginning of February.
-The 2020 party game smash, “Fall Guys,” landed in the relatively quiet summer months, only to be supplanted by “Among Us,” a different party game that originally came out in June 2018.
+The 2020 party game hit, “Fall Guys,” landed in the relatively quiet summer months, only to be supplanted by “Among Us,” a different party game that originally came out in June 2018.

 Pachter doesn’t believe those games influenced bigger publishers to alter their release schedules this year, however.

 “I don’t think anybody learned from the smaller hits,” he said.
 “I think everybody understands that games can sell any month of the year.
-You’re just gonna miss the Christmas boost if you don’t get it out at Christmas.”
+You’re just going to miss the Christmas boost if you don’t get it out at Christmas.”

 In terms of bigger bets, 2020 also saw “League of Legends” creator Riot Games release its tactical shooter, “Valorant,” in June to enduring success.